csoroz/CIPs/CIP-1694/README.md

 At the moment, this proposal doesn't state anything about such a genesis configuration: it is implicitly assumed to be an off-chain agreement.
 We could however, enforce that (the hash of) a specific genesis configuration is also captured within a hard-fork governance action.

+##### Adaptive thresholds

+As discussed above, it may make sense for some or all thresholds to be adaptive with respect to the Lovelace that is actively registered to vote, so that the system provides greater legitimacy when there is only a low level of active voting stake.
+The bootstrapping mechanism that is proposed above may subsume this, however, by ensuring that the governance system is activated only when a minimum level of stake has been delegated to DReps.

 ##### Renaming DReps / state of no-confidence?